 How Long Does the Ferry Take from Ban Phe to Koh Samet?

-As someone with kids, this is always a big consideration when visiting an island without an airport.
+As a parent, this is always a big consideration, especially when visiting an island that doesn’t have an airport.

-Thankfully, the ferry journey from Ban Phe to Koh Samet typically takes around 30 to 40 minutes, depending on weather and sea conditions.
+Fortunately, the ferry journey from Ban Phe to Koh Samet is short and straightforward, usually taking 30 to 40 minutes, depending on sea conditions.

-The cheaper alternative is Nuanthip Pier, located behind the 7-Eleven supermarket on the main street.
-Tickets can be bought from here for as little as 70 Baht, and a round trip for 100 Baht.
+A cheaper option is the Nuanthip Pier, located behind the 7-Eleven on the main street.
+Tickets start at 70 Baht one-way or 100 Baht for a round trip.

 How to Get Around the Island?

-Alternatively, cruise around in a golf cart for 500 Baht per day.
-It's a cool way to travel, literally, as you have the roof to shield you from the sun.
+If scooters aren’t your thing, you can cruise around in a golf cart for about 500 Baht per day.
+It’s a fun, breezy way to get around — and the roof offers some much-needed shade.

 What Are the Best Beaches on Koh Samet?